Mast cell: Anaphylaxis

 In anaphylaxis (a severe systemic reaction to allergens, such as nuts, bee stings, or drugs), the body-wide degranulation of mast cells leads to vasodilation and, if severe, symptoms of life-threatening shock.
+Products released from these granules include histamine, serotonin, heparin, chondroitin sulphate, tryptase, chymase, carboxypeptidase, and TNF-α.
+These can vary in their quantities and proportions between individuals, which may explain some of the differences in symptoms seen across patients.

 Histamine is a vasodilatory substance released during anaphylaxis.

 Autoimmunity

 Mast cells may be implicated in the pathology associated with autoimmune, inflammatory disorders of the joints.
 They have been shown to be involved in the recruitment of inflammatory cells to the joints (e.g., rheumatoid arthritis) and skin (e.g., bullous pemphigoid), and this activity is dependent on antibodies and complement components.

 Mastocytosis and clonal disorders

 Mastocytosis is a rare clonal mast cell disorder involving the presence of too many mast cells (mastocytes) and CD34+ mast cell precursors.
 Mutations in c-Kit are associated with mastocytosis.
+More specifically, the majority (>80%) of patients with mastocytosis have a mutation at codon 816 in the kinase domain of KIT, known as the KIT D816V mutation.
+This mutation, as well as expression of either CD2 or CD25 (confirmed by immunostaining or flow cytometry), are characteristic of primary clonal/monoclonal mast cell activation syndrome (CMCAS/MMAS).
+The most commonly affected organs in mastocytosis are the skin and bone marrow.

 Monoclonal disorders

 Neoplastic disorders

 Mastocytomas, or mast cell tumors, can secrete excessive quantities of degranulation products.
 They are often seen in dogs and cats.
 Other neoplastic disorders associated with mast cells include mast cell sarcoma and mast cell leukemia.